particle-iot/docs/src/content/reference/datasheets/b-series/b404x-datasheet.md

 - NorAm: North America (United States, Canada, and Mexico)
 - Americas: North America, Central, and South America (not all countries supported)
 - LTE Cat M1: Low-power cellular intended for IoT devices
-- LTE Cat 1: More widely available and has higher data rates
+- LTE Cat 1: Available in more countries and has higher data rates
 - EMEAA: Europe, Middle East, Africa, and Asia (not all countries supported)
 - NRND: Not recommended for new designs
 - See the [Carrier list](/reference/cellular/cellular-carriers/) for specific carrier and country compatibility